LizDao/CodePath_Honeypot/README.md

          - After deployed and attack the honeypot, I can see the number of attack increased in the View Sensors page but nothing showed on the the Attack page.
 And when I tried to export json report, it showed 0 record exported.

-         - Fix: ![MHN Troubleshooting Guide] (https://github.com/threatstream/mhn/wiki/MHN-Troubleshooting-Guide)
+         - Fix: [MHN Troubleshooting Guide] (https://github.com/threatstream/mhn/wiki/MHN-Troubleshooting-Guide)
                 Section: "I have an internally deployed honeypot and even when I scan it, I see not events in MHN."